bencarr/craft-entrypassword/README.md

 ## Security

 This plugin should be considered completely unsecure.
 It is a minimally viable means to obfuscate content, and nothing more.
-Entry passwords are stored in plain text in the database and are visible in the password field for any content editor able to view the edit form of an entry.
+Entry passwords are stored in plain text in the database and are visible in the password field for any content editor who can view the entry edit form.